One of the leading marketing strategies that can improve your open rates, click-through rates, and sales conversion is segmentation.

-Since they are already inclined to open, you will be able to analyze particularly the effectiveness of content, removing other factors such as open rates from the equation.
+Since they are already inclined to open, you will be able to analyze the effectiveness of content particularly by removing other factors such as open rates from the equation.

 Also, it will help you to maintain a good sending reputation and improve your IP reputation eventually as well.

 Interest level is about how much a subscriber is interested in your emails and content.
 This can be proven by whether and how much they engage with your emails.

 To begin with, which subscribers are opening most of your emails all the time, then how many of them are clicking on your CTAs?

 This segment of your list allows you to understand which of the subscribers are intrigued by the subject line, inclined to open your email, and even liked the content and clicked on it.